-For the entire document (with exhibits) and important disclosures associated with its content, view original document (PDF)
+For the entire document (with exhibits and important disclosures associated with its content, if applicable), view original document (PDF)

 Performance in 2011 departed from our outlook of positive excess returns largely due to the heightened systemic risk emanating from Europe, causing a flight to quality rally.
 In 2012, we expect spread volatility will continue, as Europe remains in the headlines, affecting economies in Asia and the U.S. Although not what we expect, a fracturing of the European Union (EU) is certainly a possibility with some economists using it as their base case.
 We anticipate investor concern will reignite, stemming from weaker than expected economic growth, debt restructurings (Greece, Ireland, Portugal) and resistance to more austerity.